tashian/heal.lgbt/content/_index.md

 > “You can be fully in charge of your life only if you can acknowledge the reality of your body, in all its visceral dimensions.”
 > — Bessel van der Kolk, “The Body Keeps the Score”

 No matter how loving and well-intentioned our childhood home was (or is), we all emerge from childhood damaged by our parents, by our schooling, and by society in one way or another.
-Which means there's an opportunitiy for even the most "healthy" of us to heal in ways that we didn't even know we were broken.
+Which means there's an opportunity for even the most "healthy" of us to heal in ways that we didn't even know we were broken.

 Everyone has emotional trauma in their past.
 It may feel like a negative memory that you keep returning to.
 Sometimes it's simply the sense that you cannot seem to get out of your head, that your mind is on overdrive all the time and you can't focus, or that you often feel unsafe or triggered.
 If a negative memory is something that you think should be "no big deal," that you believe shouldn't be a problem, and that you wish you could just get over, but it keeps coming up, that is trauma.